-A very good friend of mine is a veritable brownie monster.
+A good friend of mine really loves brownies.
 And for him, only a fudgy brownie is a good brownie!
 So when his birthday came, I decided to bake him a large tray of the chocolaty sweet.
 Turned out we all went to an Italian restaurant in the end…

 But as the ingredients lay ready, it did not take me long to find the next opportunity.
 I am usually not much of a friend of chocolate desserts myself, although I love a piece of intensely dark, good chocolate.
 However, as so many times before in my life, I stand corrected.
 I fell absolutely in love with this recipe and the wonderfully moist, chewy, and – yes – fudgy little square of wonder that it guides you to let rise in your oven…